AI-Assisted Development for Scientific Workflows

 output_dir.mkdir(exist_ok=True)

-# Install from requirements
+uv sync # Install from pyproject.toml

 API_KEY=your_api_key_here